 At the Congregational Church of Middlebury (UCC), you will find a community of individuals with diverse backgrounds and beliefs doing our best to practice the teachings of Jesus as we understand them.
 You are invited to join us as we learn to love and follow Jesus and grow deeper in faith.

-The Middlebury Congregational Church is an active Open and Affirming congregation of nearly 300 members.
+The Middlebury Congregational Church is an active Open and Affirming congregation of over 350 members.
 We maintain an active worship life, and strong music and community service programs for all ages.

 The Congregational Church in Middlebury, Vermont is part of denomination called the United Church of Christ (UCC), founded in 1957, but made up of churches that have been around a lot longer than that, going back to the first Pilgrims in America in 1620.